xwipeoutx/hololens-workshop/spatial-mapping/4-world-anchors.md

 You can inspect this file and see that the `WorldAnchorStore` is never created in the Unity Player.
 Basically, that functionality doesn't exist within Unity - only in the emulator and the HoloLens.
 So while everything still behaves properly, there is no effect _within Unity_ to using the anchors.

-You should still use them though!
-They're very important for the real device.
+You still need to use them though!